 Named Elisi – Catalan for ‘place of peace and tranquillity’ – this Barcelona bachelor pad was anything but, prior to Spanish interior designer Nōe Prades’s involvement.
 Purchased by a young doctor who liked the idea of converting the space into his own residential oasis of calm, what today is a serene home in a building constructed in the 1930s, was formerly a mechanical workshop, a boutique, and an industrial warehouse.

-“The apartment was originally a dark and closed structure that required a deep architectural intervention in order to be transformed into a carefully lit, habitable space,” Prades says of the 93m2 project.
+“The apartment was originally a dark and closed structure that required a deep architectural intervention in order to be transformed into a carefully lit, habitable space,” Prades says of the 93mproject.
 Walls were demolished, floor heights were adjusted, and original architectural elements preserved, like certain brick and stone walls, industrial windows, and volta Catalana ceilings (timber beams separated by brick barrel vaults).
 “My primary focus was to create a spacious and comfortable kitchen at the heart of the house and to separate the day and night areas by a wide sliding door.”